 When is the Soccer Season?

 Erin Soccer (KMSL) has a split season Fall and Spring.
 Games are generally played on Saturday mornings.
 Some evening games may be needed.
-Fall Season runs end of August thru the end of October.
-8 games are played in the fall.
-Spring Season has 7 games and starts end of March and runs through the end of May.
-Practices start about 2 weeks before games start.
-U6 players do not have games, but do practice once a week during the seasons.
+The Fall season typically has 8 games and runs from the end of August through the end of October.
+The Spring season typically has 7 games and starts around the end of March and runs through the end of May.
+Practices start approximately 2 weeks before games start.
+The U6 players do not have games, but do have practice/internal scrimmages once per week during the seasons.
+Erin also hosts the Leah Fenney Tournament one Sunday in the Fall for ages U7 through U10, and Erin teams typically participate in the KMSL Tournament hosted by Richfield Soccer Club the first week of June.

-Do I have to live in Erin to play or go to Erin Elementary?
+Do I have to live in the Town of Erin or go to Erin Elementary to play for Erin Soccer Club?

-No, Erin Soccer is open to anybody that has a love for soccer.
-Erin Soccer is recreational club and not affiliated with Erin Elementary.
+No, Erin Soccer Club is open to everyone.
+Erin Soccer Club is an independent recreational club and is not affiliated with the Town of Erin or Erin Elementary.

 How do I sign my child up for Erin Soccer?